karimarttila/clojure/clj-ring-cljs-reagent-demo/simple-frontend/README.md

 - **Implemented the Authorization header parsing and token validation in the backend side**: see the longer description in the [Simple Server README.md](../simple-server/README.md).
 I was some time puzzled why this wasn't working until I realized that I have to add the "Authorization" http header as allowed header in my CORS handler.
 - **Simple Frontend uses the token** it got in the Login page to pass it as part of the GET call to get the product groups.
+- **From Login page how to redirect to Product groups page?** I was puzzled about how to do this using [Secretary](https://github.com/gf3/secretary) library.
+Finally I didn't figure out any other way than to just set the location using plain Javascript: "(set! (.-location js/document) "/#/productgroups")"
+- **Refreshing page resets app-state**.
+App-state is an r/atom in the core namespace and refreshing any page makes resets the atom.
+This is a bit of a problem since the user needs to go to the login page again.
+We might want to store the token in browser's local storage.
+- **Table for showing product groups**.
+I realized that because of Figwheel hot loading changes to the browser the page gets screwed with any changes and I lost my atom value for product groups.
+For development I created a temporary atom which keeps a sample of the data for the time I'm ready for creating the table function.
+This was pretty nice with ClojureScript.